 Along these lines, the head of the Registrar’s Office explained that this Tuesday the first-level scrutiny, which refers to that of the municipalities, ended.
 “The difference between the pre-count on Sunday, May 29, and the count that ends today (Tuesday), will be 0.1%, it is the first time that the entity delivers a pre-count with total accuracy to the count,” he pointed out.

 On the other hand, Vega called the fact that 45.09% of Colombians eligible to vote did not participate as “lunar” on election day.
-Although it was the lowest figure in the last 20 years, the Registrar assured that international observers warned about that figure, which they consider high.
+Although it was the lowest figure in the last 20 years, the Registrar assured that international observers warned regarding that figure, which they consider high.

 Added to Vega’s positive balance was the Electoral Observation Mission of the European Union, whose observers highlighted “good organization” and valued “transparency” as well as the implementation of electoral procedures at the tables.
 “The Registrar’s Office adopted measures to facilitate access to the minutes to those parties that did not deploy witnesses at all the tables,” detailed the international observation mission.

 This part of tranquility contrasts with the scrutiny that is ahead of the legislative elections, whose process is in the hands of the National Electoral Council (see To Know More).
-In addition, the only political sector that maintained doubts about the results of the pre-count made in the first round was the Historical Pact, which benefited the most from the initial scrutiny by the Senate.
+In addition, the only political sector that maintained doubts regarding the results of the pre-count made in the first round was the Historical Pact, which benefited the most from the initial scrutiny by the Senate.

 Petrismo maintains doubts

 Despite achieving superiority in the results, the Historical Pact –and Gustavo Petro himself– was the only political group that questioned the results of last Sunday.
-In this regard, they stated that there would have been irregularities after the pre-counting of the votes that would have affected Petro’s results.
+In this regard, they stated that there would have been irregularities following the pre-counting of the votes that would have affected Petro’s results.

 “We are investigating and we have a hypothesis.
-There was a big problem, there was no audit of the software, which is 20 years old, that justice had said is weak, it was very important that it be audited and it could not be done, they did not want to do it, ”said the candidate in the media aforementioned.
+There was a big problem, there was no audit of the software, which is 20 years old, that justice had said is weak, it was very important that it be audited and it might not be done, they did not want to do it, ”said the candidate in the media aforementioned.

 Even Roy Barreras, one of the leaders of the Petro campaign, went further and questioned, without evidence, the results in favor of Hernández.
 “The Vichada thing is strange.
 In Vichada there is no effective internet.
 Nobody has Tiktok.
 Nobody knows Rodolfo Hernández.
 He didn’t even know that Vichada existed and strangely enough he won there.
 We already demand an international audit on the software to clear up all doubts”, said the senator.

-Vega responded in this regard that a general evaluation of the entire electoral process will be made through a forensic audit so that all political sectors have peace of mind about the results.
+Vega responded in this regard that a general evaluation of the entire electoral process will be made through a forensic audit so that all political sectors have peace of mind regarding the results.
 In addition, he clarified that the electoral body will now focus on the second round of June 19, which will cost some 700,000 million pesos.